agathoklisx/libved/README.md

   is also (besides ideology) the road to paradise.

   Anyway.
 It is GPL2.

+  In any case, there is a possibility that there is something wrong with mixing liberal licenses.

   Acknowledgments, references and inspiration (besides the already mentioned):